rwc3030/nickyp_music_tools_vocal_architect_1001/checklist_progress.md

 All issues have been resolved, and the feature is now marked as complete.

 ### Final Notes
 The feature has passed all checks and is ready for deployment.
+All tasks in 'next_feature.txt' have been completed.

 ### Current Task
 - Task: Review 'checklist.md' for the next task.